-The most popular sunset spot is the official SUluru Sunset Lookout about 10 kilometres down the road through the entrance gates of the park (entry fee $25 for three days).
+The most popular sunset-viewing area is the official Uluru Sunset Lookout about 10 kilometers down the road through the entrance gates of the park (entry fee $25 for three days).

 We visited in late February (out of peak season) and sunset was around 7.10pm, and it was still quite busy.

-There’s a tiered viewing platform here which offers uninterrupted views of Uluru and you’ll see the sun setting in the distance, with views of Kata Tjuta 50 kilometres away.
+There’s a tiered viewing platform here that offers uninterrupted views of Uluru and you’ll see the sun in the distance, with views of Kata Tjuta 50 kilometers away.

 We dragged the kids out of bed at 5.am each day and jumped in the car for the 20-minute drive from Yulara into the park (sunrise was around 6.20am).

 It’s the best time of day at Uluru, especially if you come in summer like us and need to beat the heat.
-Regardless of what time of year you come, seeing the desert and the rock come alive is an unmissable moment.
+Regardless of what time of year you visit Uluru, seeing the desert and the rock come alive is an unmissable moment.